 Fig. 3.
 Design for a multi-wrap JR-effect driven capstan clutch (JRCC).
-The design consists of a stainless steel band wrapped around a PBI dielectric on a 25.4 mm diameter stainless steel shaft.
+The design consists of a SS band wrapped around a PBI dielectric on a 25.4 mm diameter SS shaft.
 This design can generate up to 7.1 N·m of holding torque.